Zef

 Zef (/af/) is a South African counter-culture movement.
-Kyle Hans Brockmann has compared zef counter-culture to many similar anarchic sub-cultures in the Northern Hemisphere.

 Etymology

 Yolandi Visser of Die Antwoord said, "It's associated with people who soup their cars up and rock gold and shit.
 Zef is, you're poor but you're fancy.
 You're poor but you're sexy, you've got style."

 The concept of "zef" originated in the 1960s and 1970s as a derogatory term to refer to working class whites, including residents of caravan parks.
 It is a shortening of the name of the Ford Zephyr motorcar that was popular worldwide from the 1950s to the 1970s.
 In South Africa, these cars were often customized with enhanced engines, tires and wheels.
 Frikkie Lombard, editor of the Woordeboek van die Afrikaanse Taal, has explained zef as "something which is usually considered to be common, but nowadays has credibility."
 The term also appears in Werner Herzog's memoir Of Walking in Ice of 1978.